zng-ui/zng/TODO/_current.md

         - Temporary fix implemented for Windows in `set_ime_area`, need to debug this.
     - Position does not update after first open.
         - New values are being send to winit.
+        - Position updates if the window is moved.

 # Accessibility